Sk-Shubhasheesh/Namaste-React-/README.md

 ♦️ In a very generic way to see our React app, we can say it is composed of 2 Main Layers: Data Layer and UI Layer.
 ♦️ The Data Layer consists of state, props, local variables, and whatever data our app deals with.
 ♦️ It powers the UI layer of our app.

+### What is Lifting the State Up?

+♦️ Sometimes, we don't want to give the power of managing the state variable to the child component.
+Instead, we want to keep the state variable in the parent and pass its value as a prop from the parent component to the child component.

+♦️ This way, the child component does not maintain its own state but is being controlled by its parent.
+This is known as 'Lifting the State Up'.

+### What are Controlled and Uncontrolled Components?

+♦️ Controlled Component: The Component that is being controlled by some other component.
+It is not able to maintain its own state.

+♦️ UnControlled Component: The Component that itself has its single source of truth i.e. 'state' managed by itself is an Uncontrolled Component.
+It is not being controlled by any other component and is independently maintaining its own state variable.